janak0ff/devops-blog/src/data/blog/cloud/SSH and RDP Your Local Linux Machine from Anywhere with Cloudflare Tunnel.md

 The Host Machine is your local PC that you want to access remotely.

-## HOST/CLIENT : Install Cloudflare Tunnel (`cloudflared`) on both local/host server and clients linux PCs
+## SERVER/CLIENT Setup : Install Cloudflare Tunnel (`cloudflared`) on both local/host server and clients linux PCs

 The `cloudflared` daemon is the service that creates the secure tunnel.